CantaoSu/ASR_TalkingClock/README.md

 **Special cases:**

-Midnight: When the clock strikes 12:00 at midnight, it's referred to as "twelve midnight" rather than 12:00 am.
+ `Midnight `: When the clock strikes 12:00 at midnight, it's referred to as "twelve midnight" rather than 12:00 am.

-Noon: When the clock strikes 12:00 at noon, it's called "twelve noon" instead of 12:00 pm.
+ `Noon `: When the clock strikes 12:00 at noon, it's called "twelve noon" instead of 12:00 pm.

-Quarter Past: When the minute count is 15, the expression "quarter past" is used instead of specifying the exact number of minutes past the hour.
+ `Quarter Past `: When the minute count is 15, the expression "one quarter past" is used instead of specifying the exact number of minutes past the hour.

-Quarter To: When the minute count is 45, the phrase "quarter to" is used, along with the subsequent hour, to indicate that the time is nearing the next hour.
+ `Quarter To `: When the minute count is 45, the expression "one quarter to" is used, along with the subsequent hour, to indicate that the time is nearing the next hour.

-Half Past: When the minute count is 30, "half past" is used, followed by the current hour, to indicate the halfway point in the hour.
+ `Half Past `: When the minute count is 30, "half past" is used, followed by the current hour, to indicate the halfway point in the hour.

 ### <u>Chinese</u>
 In Chinese, the fundamental structure for conveying the time is as follows: